WIA2005-Algorithm/Delivery-GENIX-Project---Algo/README.md

 # Algo-Geolocation_Project
 This project requires you and your teammates to analyse, design, and code a computer program using Python and the chosen tools to solve the given problems

+###Initialisation
+1. Clone the project from github
+2. Open the file MainRawData.py
+3. Run the file